Fisher Island Day School Sued; Complaint Alleges Invented Rules, Retaliation, and Improper Disciplinary Practices

 ALLEGED FINANCIAL AND GOVERNANCE CONCERNS

-The complaint further alleges that Head of School Arthur Viscusi receives a substantial undisclosed non-salary benefit in the form of access to a luxury condominium in Miami Beach valued at more than $1.5 million, owned by FIDS Housing LLC, an entity affiliated with the School.
-These hidden financial perks, the complaint contends, create significant dependency of the administration on the Board of Trustees.
-This gives the Board substantial leverage and control over the Head of School and calls into question the independence, motives, and impartiality of both the administration and the Board in their decisions affecting A.M.
+The complaint further alleges that Head of School Arthur Viscusi receives a substantial benefit in the form of access to a luxury condominium in Miami Beach valued at more than $1.5 million, owned by FIDS Housing LLC, an entity affiliated with the School.
+The complaint alleges that these arrangements create significant dependency of the administration on the Board of Trustees.
+The complaint alleges that these arrangements may give the Board substantial influence over the Head of School and raise questions about the independence and impartiality of decisions affecting A.M.

 PARENTS’ EFFORTS AND SCHOOL RESPONSE

-Plaintiffs allege they cooperated fully.
-They obtained a clean neuropsychological evaluation from a qualified, board-certified neuropsychologist (Dr. Lauren Miller), arranged required tutoring with A.M.’s Spanish teacher, and repeatedly sought clarification of the School’s authority.
-According to the complaint, the School ignored the evaluation, altered the definition of “school-approved evaluator” after the family had already relied on it, instructed the Spanish teacher not to provide the tutoring it had previously required, and directed teachers to alter narrative assessments after determining A.M.’s reports were “too positive” and needed to be made more negative.
+Plaintiffs allege they cooperated fully and that they obtained a clean neuropsychological evaluation from a qualified, board-certified neuropsychologist (Dr. Lauren Miller), arranged required tutoring with A.M.’s Spanish teacher, and repeatedly sought clarification of the School’s authority.
+According to the complaint, the School failed to utilize or meaningfully consider the evaluation in its decision-making, altered the definition of “school-approved evaluator” after the family had already relied on it, instructed the Spanish teacher not to provide the tutoring it had previously required, and directed teachers to alter narrative assessments after determining A.M.’s reports were “too positive” and needed to be made more negative.

 ALLEGED STUDENT QUESTIONING

-The complaint also alleges that, after the parents raised concerns in writing, school administrators questioned other sixth-grade students about A.M. by name, and used leading questions in a deliberate effort to manufacture adverse statements against him.
+The complaint also alleges that, after the parents raised concerns in writing, school administrators questioned other sixth-grade students about A.M. by name, and used leading questions in a manner the complaint characterizes as an effort to generate adverse statements.

 BOARD ACTIONS AND ALLEGED RETALIATION

-On March 13, 2026, the Board of Trustees, through Chair Jana Neff, issued a response that the complaint describes as ratifying the administration’s actions without independent review and criticizing the parents for speaking up.
+According to the complaint, on March 13, 2026, the Board of Trustees, through Chair Jana Neff, issued a response that the complaint describes as ratifying the administration’s actions without independent review and criticizing the parents for speaking up.
 The complaint alleges that the School then imposed new conditions on continued enrollment, including banning direct parent-teacher communication, barring parents from campus without approval, the removal of Plaintiff Lauren Coleman from her role as Chair of the Parents Association, and prohibiting criticism of the School.
-The family says these conditions made continued attendance untenable and amounted to constructive dismissal.
+The complaint alleges that these conditions made continued attendance untenable and amounted to constructive dismissal.

 ACCESS TO EDUCATIONAL RECORDS